nkorlov-data/Mall-Customer-Segmentation-Clustering/README.md

 - Which customers require a different marketing approach altogether?
 - Does age meaningfully change how customers should be grouped?

-Rather than applying a single marketing strategy across the entire customer base, segmentation allows a business to group customers with similar characteristics and design targeted campaigns accordingly.
+Rather than applying a single marketing strategy across the entire customer base, segmentation **allows a business to group customers with similar characteristics and design targeted campaigns accordingly**.
 This can improve customer retention, increase the effectiveness of promotional spend, and support more informed business decisions.

 In this project, K-Means clustering is used to identify meaningful customer segments based on `annual income`, `spending score`, and `age`.
 ## Dataset
 This project uses the publicly available Mall Customer Segmentation Dataset from Kaggle.

-For licensing reasons, the dataset is not included in this repository.
+For licensing reasons, the **dataset is not included in this repository**.
 Please download it from the link below and place `Mall_Customers.csv` in the project's root directory, or update the file path in the notebook accordingly.

 Dataset: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python